ltornyi/dataverse-virtual-table/README.md

 ## Database

-See db folder
+See db folder.

-## Function app
+## Function app and Azure AD authentication

-See api folder
+See api folder.

+## Custom Dataverse connector

+See custom_connector folder.